-Scientists discover a natural molecule to treat type 2 diabetesMay 12th, 2014 in Diabetes /
+Scientists discover a natural molecule to treat type 2 diabetesMay 12, 2014 in Medicine & Health / Diabetes

 Researchers at the Université Laval Faculty of Medicine, the Quebec Heart and Lung Institute Research Center, and the Institute of Nutrition and Functional Foods have discovered a natural molecule that could be used to treat insulin resistance and type 2 diabetes.
 The molecule, a derivative of omega-3 fatty acids, mimics some of the effects of physical exercise on blood glucose regulation.
 The details of the discovery made by Professor André Marette and his team are published today in Nature Medicine.